-Applicants must apply through the GLO's Coastal Resources Application Portal (https://txglo.smapply.us/).
-The GLO recommends applicants begin the application process early in case issues arise.
+Applications are due June 4, 2025.
+Applications must be submitted through the GLO's Coastal Resources Application Portal (https://txglo.smapply.us/).
+Applicants should begin the application process early in case issues arise.
 Applicants must register and submit a separate application for each individual project.

-New this year, applicants are required to submit ONLY one application for either NOAA-based or PSM projects.
-Pre-proposals are no longer required for NOAA-based funding.
+There is no limit on the number of applications an entity or individual can submit.
+Pre-proposals are no longer required for NOAA-funded projects.

-The Cycle 30 application for NOAA-based and PSM funding is similar to a Letter of Intent.
-This new format will allow the Review Team to consider a project concept and determine whether the project should be further developed to ultimately receive funding.
-If the Review Team determines a project should move forward to development, the applicant will receive a conditional Intent to Fund notification in August 2024.
-Then, the applicant and CMP staff will work together to develop the detailed project scope, budget, tasks, and deliverables.
-The applicant will also be responsible for providing all NOAA and PSM required supporting documentation.
-If the applicant and CMP staff successfully develop a project scope and all supporting documentation is received by November 6, 2024, the applicant will receive a Final Funding Confirmation notice in early 2025 (see Grant Cycle 30 Schedule).
-If the applicant and CMP staff are unable to agree upon a project scope of work or the project supporting documents show the project is not eligible for CMP funding, the conditional Intent to Fund will be withdrawn by March 1, 2025.
-Reasons for funding withdrawal include but are not limited to eligibility issues, inability to provide supporting documentation, environmental compliance issues, property ownership issues, etc.
+The Cycle 31 application for NOAA-based and PSM funding should clearly and concisely relay the project's concepts and goals.
+The Review Team will use the application to determine whether the project should be selected to receive funding.

+Application acceptance and award is a two-step process.
+If the Review Team initially determines a project should move forward with review, and the project concept is approved by the GLO's Land Commissioner, the applicant will receive a conditional Intent to Fund notification in August 2025.
+The applicant will then be required to submit additional project documentation, a draft work plan and a budget narrative, which will be used by CMP staff to further determine funding status.
+If the applicant and the GLO mutually agree on project scope and budget, and all supporting documentation is received by November 12, 2025, the applicant will receive a Final Funding Confirmation notice in early 2026 (see Grant Cycle 31 Schedule).

+If the applicant and CMP staff are unable to agree upon a project scope, project budget, or if the project supporting documents show the project is not eligible for CMP funding, the conditional Intent to Fund will be withdrawn by March 1, 2026.
+Reasons for funding withdrawal include but are not limited to eligibility issues, inability to provide supporting documentation, inability to agree on scope of work, inability to agree on project budget, environmental compliance issues, property ownership issues, etc.

+Funding Caveats to Note:

-Funding is not guaranteed until the applicant and CMP staff come to a mutually agreed upon scope of work and a Final Funding Confirmation notification is provided.
+- Funding is not guaranteed until the applicant and CMP staff come to a mutually agreed upon scope of work and budget narrative, a Final Funding Confirmation notification is provided by the GLO, and the funding agreement is executed. - The amount of CMP funding applied for is not guaranteed when the Intent to Fund letter is received.
+The applicant and CMP staff will work together to develop the final project budget narrative.
+This will involve a detailed review of all project costs.
+Expenses may be removed from the project budget and the Review Team may recommend the application's funding amount be decreased to allow for a more equitable distribution of CMP funds.
+This applies to individual budget line times and entire budget categories.
+Project budget is officially approved with the receipt of the Final Funding Confirmation letter.

-Applications are due June 5, 2024.
 Scoring criteria and application requirements can be found below.